 Description of the Test

-Methacholine is a drug which may cause the airways to narrow.
-Your child will breathe in very low doses of methacholine by a mist aerosol and then have spirometry measured.
-Doses of inhaled methacholine will be gradually increased with spirometry recorded after each dose.
-The testing will be completed if your child either shows signs by spirometry that the airways are narrowing, or reaches the highest dose used in the test without airway narrowing.
+Your child will first perform a breathing test to determine their baseline lung function.
+During the test, your child will be asked to inhale by a mist aerosol, doses of methacholine a drug which may cause the airways to narrow.
+The test starts with a very small dose of methacholine.
+Doses will be gradually increased and a breathing test will be repeated after each dose to measure the degree of narrowing of the airways.
+The testing will be completed if your child either shows signs that the airways are narrowing on the breathing test or reaches the highest dose used in the test without airway narrowing.

 Length of Test